15 Ways Dropshipping Store Owners can Lower Facebook CPM

 Advertising is one of the main strategies that allow dropshipping store owners to introduce their product collections and get in touch with their customers.
 Without it, it’s very unlikely for their dropshipping stores to reach out to a larger audience and expand their business to bigger markets.
 Just like Steuart Henderson Britt remarked, “Doing business without advertising is like winking at a girl in the dark.
 You know what you are doing, but nobody else does.”
 Having this quote in mind, advertising, and especially social media marketing, helps you bring your store to the surface and increase your brand awareness.

 With Facebook generating over 100,000 million USD in ad revenue in 2021, it suffices to say that this social platform is among the most used apps for promoting purposes.
-It allows dropshippers like yourself to create appealing ads and run them simultaneously on both Facebook and Instagram.
+It allows dropshippers like yourself to create appealing ads and run them simultaneously on both Facebook and Instagram and as of recently, even on TikTok.

 Find more statistics at Statista

 However, just like with any other type of marketing, you’ll have to incur fees in order for your ads to be displayed across the internet.
-One way that Facebook assesses your ad costs is through the CPM measure.
+One way that Facebook assesses your ad costs is through the CPM measure, one of the many Facebook ad metrics.
 The lower your CPM is, the more money you save.
 In this article, we’ll define Facebook CPM and teach you how you can calculate it.
 But most importantly, we’ll furnish you with 15 tips that’ll assist you on how to lower it and prevent it from increasing.

 What does CPM mean?